How did the Irish survive the potato famine?

 During the first few years of the famine, Ireland was producing enough food to feed over 15 million people, which was almost twice its own population, but almost all of this belonged to the landlords.
 In 1849, after so many people had died and left, the British started to distribute some of the food grown in Ireland to its own people.
 This slowed down the deaths but it took another 3 years for the blight to leave and to stabilise the mortality rate.

-So how did people survive the Irish potato famine?
+So how did the Irish survive the potato famine?

 Emigrating to America was an option but this was costly and very high risk, with the boats that took people across being named coffin ships for a reason.
 So many people would die on these ships from starvation or disease that it often wasn’t worth the risk.
-The voyage would take around 8 to 10 weeks from southern Ireland to new york, which is a long time to be stuck in a confined space with someone who has a terminal disease you could catch.
+The voyage would take around 8 to 10 weeks from southern Ireland to New York, which is a long time to be stuck in a confined space with someone who has a terminal disease.